-3.1 Union Density and the German Wage Structure
+3.2 Union Density and the German Wage Structure

-As collective agreements on explicit disadvantages for non-members are forbidden by the negative freedom of association, the estimation of individual membership premia is not appropriate for Germany.8 The sparse empirical literature thus evaluates the impact of union power at more aggregate levels.
-Using data from the IAB employment sample (IABS) 1985-1997 and GSOEP-based union membership projections from Beck and Fitzenberger (2004), Fitzenberger and Kohn (2005) estimate the link between union power-as measured by net union density-and measures of the wage structure within and between labor market cells spanned by the dimensions year of observation, industry, skill-level, and age of the employees.
+There exists only a sparse literature estimating the effects of union density on wages in Germany.
+Using the union membership projections from Beck and Fitzenberger (2004), which are averaged within labor market cells, Fitzenberger and Kohn (2005) estimate the link between union power-as measured by net union density-and measures of the wage structure within and between labor market cells spanned by the dimensions year of observation, industry, skill-level, and age of the employees.
 A higher union density is ceteris paribus associated with lower within and between-cell wage dispersion as well as with a lower wage level.
 The results thus corroborate the insurance argument.
 In line with a minimum wage interpretation of union-bargained wages, the wage distribution is compressed disproportionately from below.